 The fear was that cardboard infused with mozzarella or marinara could weaken or discolor the paper or cardboard being recycled, so for decades, some paper mills refused to accept pizza boxes.

 Now, however, that has changed.
-The American Forest & Paper Association (AF&PA) released new industry guidance in July 2020 to clear up consumer confusion regarding the recyclability of pizza boxes.
+In July 2020, the American Forest & Paper Association (AF&PA) released new industry guidance to clear up consumer confusion regarding the recyclability of pizza boxes.

-Resulting from a study conducted by WestRock, an AF&PA member company, the guidance states that the presence of grease and cheese at levels typically found on pizza boxes does not impact manufacturing negatively.
+The guidance, resulting from a study conducted by WestRock, an AF&PA member company, states that the presence of grease and cheese at levels typically found on pizza boxes does not negatively impact manufacturing.

 What About the Cardboard from Frozen Pizzas?